Attorneys to inspect police SUV from which fatal shot fired

-MINNEAPOLIS (AP) — Attorneys for a Minneapolis officer who fatally shot an Australian woman last year have been given approval to inspect the police vehicle from which the shot was fired.
+MINNEAPOLIS (AP) — Attorneys for a former Minneapolis officer who fatally shot an Australian woman last year have been given approval to inspect the police vehicle from which the shot was fired.

 Mohamed Noor’s lawyers asked for access to the SUV Friday because the moon will be in the same phase as it was on the night in July 2017 when Justine Ruszczyk Damond was killed behind her home.
 A Hennepin County judge approved the request Thursday.